pragya-1228/Fraud-Transactions/README.md

 # 💳 Fraud Detection for Blocker Fraud Company

-This project is a Data Science & Machine Learning internship solution for the **Blocker Fraud Company**, which specializes in detecting fraudulent mobile financial transactions.
+This project is a Data Science & Machine Learning solution for the **Blocker Fraud Company**, which specializes in detecting fraudulent mobile financial transactions.
 The model was designed to maximize business value using high-performance machine learning techniques and risk-based cost modeling.

 ---